Ichaelus/Github-Classifier/Documentation/Documentation.md

 > **Frequency-based methods:** We count the frequency of specific tokens or words in our documents and therefore encode the text in a sparse vector with each element representing how often one specific word/token occurs (large number = high frequency).
-Using this approach we had to consider how long this vector may be in order to be efficient as possible.
+Using this approach we had to consider how long this vector may be in order to be as efficient as possible.
 We only count the frequency of the __x__ most frequent terms (excluding stop-words).
 While short vectors (and therefore less words we can keep track of) allow more robust classification results for our classifiers, we may loose important information that could make important distinctions (such as HW vs EDU) impossible.
 Having this problem in mind we also used a trick to reduce the necessary dimensionality a lot by not encoding each word but the word stem ('library' and 'libraries' are bot represented by '__librari__').
 The resulting number of necessary words/tokens turned out to differ from the text we encoded.
-We use smaller numbers (~2000) **UPDATE THOSE NUMBERS** for repository-descriptions and even less (~200) for folder-/filenames.
+We use smaller numbers (~2000) for repository-descriptions and even less (~200) for folder-/filenames.
 The readme turned out to need a lot more (~6000).
 This all was implemented using the *Tfidf-Vectorizer* from the sklearn-package.